 The next, called severe sepsis, is diagnosed when an individual has one of the following symptoms that could mean an organ is failing:

 If the sepsis is not treated immediately, the condition can reach the life-threatening third stage, known as septic shock.
 Septic shock means the individual has those symptoms indicative of severe sepsis as well as extremely low blood pressure and does not respond to fluid replacement.
 Fifty percent of those who develop septic shock die, according to the Mayo Clinic.
-A lawyer in Cleveland understands the types or sepsis and how to secure compensation for an injured individual and their family.
+A lawyer understands the types or sepsis and how to secure compensation for an injured individual and their family.

 Any type of infection – bacterial, viral, or fungal – can lead to sepsis.
 Some of the most common causes are pneumonia, abdominal infections, kidney infections or bloodstream infections.
 The highest risk age group to develop sepsis is those who are 65 or older.
 Additional risk factors for getting this disease include:

 Nursing home residents are particularly susceptible to contracting sepsis.
 This disease has a complicated treatment plan and if nursing home staff is not properly trained on how to identify and prevent the condition, it can result in residents going into septic shock.
-If a home or hospital does not properly train their employees, and individual and their attorney in Cleveland could seek reimbursement.
+If a home or hospital does not properly train their employees, and individual and their attorney could seek reimbursement.

 Not only should nursing homes and hospitals train their staff to efficiently detect sepsis, but they should also provide a safe and clean environment for residents and patients.
 Infections that turn into sepsis could be the direct result of medical malpractice, and nursing home negligence or abuse.
-A Cleveland lawyer could help someone file a claim for damages if a nursing home failed to provide a clean living environment and a resident contracted sepsis.
+A lawyer could help someone file a claim for damages if a nursing home failed to provide a clean living environment and a resident contracted sepsis.
 The following factors should be carefully monitored to reduce the risk of facility-acquired infections:

 The CDC lists the following as signs and symptoms to be aware of that could be the result of an infection, as well as sepsis:

 Sepsis is a life-threatening condition that should be taken very seriously.
 The nursing home abuse and neglect attorneys at Tittle & Perlmuter are ready to listen to your case and advise you on the best course of action.
 Call for a free consultation or fill out an online contact form.
-Our Cleveland sepsis lawyers will promptly respond back to you.
+Our sepsis lawyers will promptly respond back to you.
 We can meet with you at your convenience, even on evenings and weekends.